Undergraduate Studies Overview

-Undergraduate research is strongly encouraged at both the college and the university as a whole.
+Undergraduate research is strongly encouraged in the college and the university as a whole.
 A high percentage of engineering undergrads participate in research projects, including those in our Honors Research program.
 Juniors with a 3.5 QPA are invited to choose from a list of faculty-managed research projects.
 Undergraduates who participate in the Honors Research program undertake tasks and responsibilities equivalent to graduate students.

-At the university level, the Office of Undergraduate Research (URO) provides support for student research efforts, including grants, stipends and awards.
+At the university level, the Office of Undergraduate Research (URO) provides support for student research efforts, including grants, stipends, and awards.
 Each year, an undergraduate research symposium is held to showcase undergraduate research projects.
 The event, called Meeting of the Minds, attracts projects from across campus, with hundreds of participants annually.